Cervical headaches are relatively common. They may be caused by trauma such as whiplash, or they may come on gradually as a result of poor posture.

 Structures in the neck which can refer pain to the head are:

-- joints and
+- The joints between vertebrae

 What do I feel?